Who are we?

 Following case studies at the Royal Commission into Institutional Responses to Child Sexual Abuse involving scouting in Australia, a new National Child Protection Policy was launched in late 2016.
 It was accredited by independent, non-for-profit child organisation, ChildWise, which will continue to ensure the branch framework remains at best practice levels.
 Read the Scouts Australia child protection summary here.
 The full policy is available on the Scouts Australia website here.

-Get in touch with our Group Leader, Ben Donohue on 0417 018 600 or send us a message.
+Get in touch with our Group Leader, Claudia Sloan on 0431 323 881 or send us a message.